chuuuuu/algorithm/leetcode/critical-connections-in-a-network/README.md

 #### Tarjan's Algorithm

-For each node:
+During the DFS process, for each node:

 1. if it is root, check if the number of edges is 1.
-2. else check if there exists any lowlink of its neighbours is greater or equal to its preorder number.
+2. else check if there exists any lowlink of its child is greater or equal to its preorder number.

 Time complexity: `O(V+E)` for finding all cut vertex.